Persona 5 tips. Based on my own mistakes. Seems like I suck even in cyber social life. : (

 Palaces need at least three days to clear.
 Even if you could rampage your way from start to end in one run, you’d still need to send calling cards and re-infiltrate the palace on another day to complete the story arc.

-On top of certain story arcs requiring multiple visits to the palaces.
+On top of certain story arcs requiring multiple visits to their palaces.
+The second palace gives you a “tutorial” i.e. a taste of this.

 In short, don’t leave everything till the deadline.
-You don’t want to be caught in the situation of being unable to restock your inventory or level-up because you have no days!
-My suggestion is to do it ASAP within the time frame given.
+You don’t want to be caught in the situation of being unable to restock your inventory or level-up because you have no days left!
+My suggestion is to do everything ASAP.

 3) Check the Calendar

-Events like examinations could massively disrupt your schedule, because they remove choice of activities during those days and requires specific actions in order to reap maximum benefit.
-Prepare for them adequately by always checking your calendar.
+Events like examinations massively disrupt your schedule because they remove choice of activities and require specific actions to reap maximum benefit.
+Adequately prepare for them by always checking your calendar.
 On the bright side, the game doesn’t inflict important deadlines during these important days, so you do not have to worry about that.

 5) Have a Backup Healer